 Continue the pain relief you have been given on discharge.
 This will aid your recovery by making it easier to do your exercises and move.
-It is important you take your pain medication regularly and do not wait until you are in severe pain before you take them, as it can then be harder to get your pain back under control.
+It is important you take your pain medication regularly and do not wait until you are in severe pain before you take them.
 We recommend completing your exercises 30 minutes after taking pain medication.
 This will enable you to participate effectively in your physiotherapy rehabilitation and move around your home comfortably.
 As your pain improves your medications can be gradually reduced and ceased.
-Continue to use ice packs as this aids in reducing swelling, bruising and pain relief, particularly after exercise.
+Continue to use ice packs as this aids in reducing swelling, bruising and providing pain relief, particularly after exercise.